dsoffner/fuse-introlab/lab03/README.md

 </dependency>
 ```

+In Red Hat JBoss Developer Studio,open the OpenShift Explorer view by clicking on **Window -> Show View -> Other** and search for OpenShift Explorer to open it.

+Click on "New Connection Wizard" to connect to the local OpenShift instance.
+As Server type select "OpenShift 3".
+In the Server field enter your local OpenShift host, such as 'https://10.0.2.15:8443'.
+For Authentication, select 'Basic' with the user name 'developer' and the password 'developer'.

-In Red Hat JBoss Developer Studio, under OpenShift Explorer, right click on the connection that connects to current OpenShift, and create a new project. **NEW** -> **Project**
+Right click on the connection that connects to current OpenShift, and create a new project. **NEW** -> **Project**

 ![01-newproject.png](./img/01-newproject.png)